Python-hub-crypto/Python-hub-crypto/README.md

 - 👋 Hi, I’m @Python-hub-crypto
-- 👀 I’m interested in MD Simulation, Quantum Computing, Machine Learning
+- 👀 I’m interested in MD Simulation in Biological systems, Quantum Computing, Machine Learning
 - 🌱 I’m currently learning MD Simulation method and Machine Learning
 - 💞️ I’m looking to collaborate on MD Simulation and computing
 - 📫 How to reach me abdulazizcaluniv@gmail.com